keanodejs2015/05_code_from_teachings/class/README.md

 This is a demo of how to install and use modules.

-If you have an empty root folder called class and execute this commend in your terminal
+If you have an empty root folder called class and execute this command in your terminal

 <pre>npm install colors</pre>